Most Popular Events/ Festivals of Nagaland

 Hega Festival – a kind of valentine’s day

 Hega festival is celebrated to appreciate feelings towards God and offer privileges to them.
-People at this festival do pray to the almighty to shower them with blessing in the form of luck, courage, and money.
+People at this festival do pray to the almighty to shower them with blessings in the form of luck, courage, and money.

 Hega festival is also a very popular festival in Nagaland.
 This festival is celebrated by the zeliang community of Nagaland by simply praying to God and thanking him for blessing them.
 It is also celebrated as a kind of valentine’s day by the zeliang people, as young couples get engaged and weddings are done during Hega festival.
 It is a festival which is celebrated every year in the month of February and carried out for about 5 days continuously.